M4RZB4Ni/Android-MVVM-Compose-UI-Hilt-ViewModel-Navigator-Flows/README.md

-# Img.ly Task Assessment
+# Android MVVM backed by Jetpack UI and Navigation, Retrofit2, Hilt, Flows, and Coroutines

 ## Description

-The project is about sending a get request to the server and parse the response as json format to show in the application with details.
+The project is about sending a get request to the server and parsing the response as JSON format to show in the application with details.

 ## Table of Contents